mxchellejxde/salmon-project/README.md

 # Exploration of the Salmon Population Through the Years:

 ## Description
 The aim of our project is to explore and visualize the trends and factors impacting the salmon population on the West Coast.
-We aim to investigate relationships between population changes over time, locations with higher or lower population densities, the impact of environmental factors like water temperature or pollution, and other related correlations that may emerge from the data.
+We aim to investigate relationships between population changes over time, locations with higher or lower population densities, and other related correlations that may emerge from the data.

 For this project, we were required to create visualizations with a Python Flask-powered API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc.).
 User-driven interaction will be a key feature of our visualization, with interactive elements such as dropdowns to select a specific species or year, and textboxes for searching specific locations.
 Our final visualization will ideally present at least three different views of the data, such as temporal trends, geographical distribution, and environmental correlations.